-We get it, we’ve been there ourselves, but every worry and every stumble we’ve had along the way has been far out-weighted by the joy of living and working on our terms to build a business we could be proud of.
+I get it, I’ve been there myself, but every worry and every stumble I’ve had along the way has been far out-weighted by the joy of living and working on my own terms to build a business I’m proud of.

-Here are six of the most common fears people experience when taking the leap into entrepreneurship and how to kick them to the curb.
+Here are six of the most common fears people experience when taking the leap into entrepreneurship –– and here’s how to kick them to the curb.

 Fear of failure

 You’re not alone.
 Nobody likes to fail.
 But some of the greatest entrepreneurs and inventors of our time have built their empires on the many failures they’ve had along the way.
 Remember that Steve Jobs was a college dropout before he brought the world Apple (where he was later fired and rehired) and that JK Rowling was a struggling single mother when she sat down to write Harry Potter.

 As children we failed at everything before we mastered it –– we fell on our face before we could walk, we muttered gibberish before we learned to talk, but most of us got there in the end.

 Failure is a valuable learning lesson –– an important step on the way to greatness.

 Failure also depends on what you define as success.
 If success means a garage full of fancy cars and private jets then, well, you’re most likely going to be disappointed, my friend.
 But if you define success as a fulfilling career, personal and professional growth, travel and freedom, then starting your own business is a success in itself.

 Chances are, someone’s told you that you don’t have what it takes to ‘make it.’
 Maybe it was your mum, your high school teacher or your jerk of an ex-boyfriend.
 And somewhere along the way it all became ingrained and you starting telling yourself that too.